LordDemonos/Quarm.Guide/README.md

 *Note: If the Gamma resets on next reboot, you need to get back to the "Color Management - System Defaults" screen, and re-tick the "Use Windows display calibration" setting and click Close.
 This will bring back your previous settings.*

-### The EULA acceptance window moved so I cant log in?
+### The EULA acceptance window moved so I can't log in?
 **A:** This is the first window you see when you run the game.
 Settings for this are in the eqw.ini file in your EQ folder.
 Positions are set numerically according to each resolution you use (2 for x and y would be the upper left for example):

 ![Eqwini](/img/faq/Eqwini.png)